 From May 2017 until the summer of 2018, the minaret is closed for renovation.

 When you say Hungary, you also say marzipan.
 There are 3 Marzipan Museums in Hungary: in Budapest, Eger and Szentendre.

 The one from Eger is located in a former bell foundry that was destroyed during WWII.
-It is pretty close to the Minaret and it houses hundreds of pieces of exhibition created by the world-renowned pastry chef Kopcsik Lajos using only almonds and sugar.
+It is pretty close to the Minaret, and it houses hundreds of pieces of the exhibition created by the world-renowned pastry chef Kopcsik Lajos using only almonds and sugar.
 It took him 3 years to make this “sweet” collection that comprises Christian icons, embroidered cushions, Van Gogh paintings, Russian dolls, a life-size bell, even a model of Eger’s Minaret.
 But the main piece is a room decorated in Baroque style that reminds the visitors that Eger is considered still the place with the finest Baroque cityscape in Europe.

 Opening hours and tickets for Eger Marzipan Museum: